 Everything starts with a need.
 There was a need to have a decentralised form of transaction to carry out huge transfers anonymously and tackle the inflation risk!
-This need for fast transaction without the influence of a middle man gave birth to Bitcoin!
+This need for a fast transaction without the influence of a middleman gave birth to Bitcoin!

-Although the exact date Bitcoin was first put to use may not be stated, its emergence is brisk globally.
+Although the date Bitcoin was first put to use may not be stated, its emergence is brisk globally.
 The adoption has been massive since its announcement in October 2008.
 The founder of Bitcoin (Identity unknown) upholds the name Satoshi Nakamoto of Japanese origin.
 He was valued at about a million Bitcoin 3 years ago.

-Bitcoin abbreviated as BTC, is the world’s first known electronic or digital currency, free from geographical boundaries and not under the control of any government entity.
+Bitcoin, abbreviated as BTC, is the world’s first known electronic or digital currency, free from geographical boundaries and not under the control of any government entity.

 In November 2008, Satoshi Nakamoto shared a white paper entitled “Bitcoin: A Peer-to-Peer Electronic Cash System.”
 He shared this via email to elite cryptographers!